 MicroStrategy Analytics Platform

-MicroStrategy has one of the best architectures on the market.
-The analytics and mobility suite is built as a front end which connects to a variety of data sources using its own semantic layer to create a common and governed business logic layer.
+MicroStrategy has one of the best architectures on the market, built from the ground up without acquisitions.
+The vendor focuses on providing solutions a customer needs to become an “Intelligent Enterprise”.
+The analytics and mobility suite are built as a front end which connects to a variety of data sources using its own semantic layer to create a common and governed business logic layer.

-The vendor has invested much over the years in supporting new data sources, such as from the web or cloud data, as well as offering native support for Hadoop systems.
-MicroStrategy PRIME (Parallel Relational In-Memory Engine) is designed to provide high performance to very large numbers of users on very large data sets.
-PRIME has been the core in-memory engine of the MicroStrategy Analytics Platform since version 10.
+The vendor has invested much over the years in supporting new data sources, such as from the web and cloud data, as well as offering native support for Hadoop systems.
+Besides direct connectivity to source systems, MicroStrategy has used PRIME (Parallel Relational In-Memory Engine) as the core in-memory engine of its analytics platform since version 10 (first released in 2015).
+The product is designed to provide high performance to very large numbers of users on very large data sets.

 User & Use Cases

-MicroStrategy Analytics Platform’s usage scenarios show the product’s versatility.
+MicroStrategy Analytics Platform’s usage scenarios reveal the product’s versatility.
 The suite offers a good feature set for various scenarios such as standard reporting, ad hoc query, dashboards and data analysis.
 Survey respondents seem to use these four capabilities heavily.
-Furthermore, 18 percent of employees at customer organizations use the suite, slightly above The BI Survey average of 17 percent.

 Company size and user numbers show that MicroStrategy is mostly used in larger scenarios and large enterprises.
 The suite is capable of handling high volumes of data and user numbers.
-Indeed, customers often cite these factors as major reasons for buying the software in the first place.
+Indeed, customers often cite these factors as major reasons for buying the software.

 Current vs. planned use